phalcon/documentation/docs/storage.md

     The default serializer for all adapters is `Phalcon\Storage\Serializer\Php` which uses PHP's `serialize` and `unserialize` methods.
 These methods can suit most applications.
 However, the developer might want to use something more efficient such as [igbinary][igbinary] which is faster and achieves better compression.

+!!! danger "WARNING"

+    The `Php` serializer uses PHP's native `unserialize()`, which instantiates any class contained in the stored bytes.
+If an attacker can influence those bytes (for example a shared or writable cache backend), this allows PHP object injection and possibly remote code execution.
+For data that can be attacker-influenced, use the `Json` or `Msgpack` serializer instead of `Php`.

 The storage adapter can be configured to use a different serializer.
 The available serializers are:

 ### `Base64`